foerstner-lab/gffpandas/docs/source/tutorial.rst

 get_feature_by_attribute
 ========================
-| For this method the desired attribute tag as well as the corresponding value have to be given.
-A processed data frame will then be returned which contains the regarding attribute tag with the corresponding attribute value.
+| For this method the desired attribute tag as well as the corresponding value(s) have to be given.
+Therefore, the value name or several value names have to be given as list.
+A processed data frame will then be returned which contains the regarding attribute tag with the corresponding attribute value(s).

 For example::

-   >>> feature_by_attribute = annotation.get_feature_by_attribute('gbkey', 'CDS')
+   >>> feature_by_attribute = annotation.get_feature_by_attribute('gbkey', ['CDS'])
    >>> print(feature_by_attribute.df)

    Out[4]: